FarronF/limerick-council-meetings/meetings/2020/10/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 24th July 2020.md

 Proposed by Councillor S. Kiely

-Seconded by Councillor J. Costelloe---
+Seconded by Councillor J. Costelloe
+---
 **2.Update from Chief Superintendent**

 The Chief Superintendent thanked Members for their vote of sympathy on the death of Garda Colm